Top 40 Software Testing Interview Questions

 Automated testing is the process of running tests without human intervention.
 It dramatically decreases human intervention with tools to accelerate testing procedures.
 We employ various test automation tools, including WinRunner, Selenium, and QTP.
 These tools can produce test reports and scripts for automated application verification.

 35. What is defect age?

-Defect age measures how long it took for a developer to remedy a flaw after a tester discovered it.
+Defect age measures how long a developer can remedy a flaw after a tester discovers it.

 Consider the following factors when calculating the age of a defect: